 Atmospheric pollutants from the urban environment or inside museums (due to inadequate cleaning of the spaces, aeration system without filters, excessive number of visitors, construction materials and furniture) can irreversibly compromise the conservation status of the artifacts, leading to the formation of alteration products and reactive compounds such as chlorides, oxy-chlorides, sulfides and sulfates on Cu-based alloys.
 The corrosion process induced by these species can modify the entire object surface either uniformly or locally in the form of spots.
 In particular, the presence of copper oxy-chlorides as alteration products can suggest the presence of the most harmful and nearly inexorable degradation phenomenon of Cu-based alloy objects i.e. the “bronze disease” that is based on the cyclic copper corrosion.

-These conservation challenges will be addressed through the application of removable self-healing green nanocomposites and coatings and through nanoparticles-mediated release of protective agents or corrosion inhibitors, as described in WP4.
+These conservation challenges were addressed through the application of removable self-healing green nanocomposites and coatings and through nanoparticles-mediated release of protective agents or corrosion inhibitors, as described in WP4.